tapir-test/tapir-website/_docs/usingtapir/Page_Objects.md

 ## Implicit check

-Explicitly checking for a page to be active is not needed mostly, because Tapir does this check for you whenever you interact with the page (e.g. click a button or set a value into an input field).
-Before Tapir interacts with an element on a page, it calls the page's *assertPageActive( )* method and only proceeds if no AssertionError is thrown.
+Explicitly checking for a page to be active is not needed mostly, because <i>tapir</i> does this check for you whenever you interact with the page (e.g. click a button or set a value into an input field).
+Before
+<i>tapir</i> interacts with an element on a page, it calls the page's
+*assertPageActive( )* method and only proceeds if no AssertionError is thrown.